kilfour/QuickFuzzr/full-doc.md

 - By default, only properties with public setters are auto-generated.
 - Collections remain empty.
 Lists, arrays, dictionaries, etc. aren't auto-populated.
 - Recursive object creation is off by default.
+ - QuickFuzzr does not automatically detect whether a reference-type property was declared nullable.
+  Properties declared like so `public Person?
+Person { get; set; }` will never have null values, unless configured explicitly.
 - Field generation is not supported.

 **Overloads:**